 - Coating options: Cocoa powder, powdered sugar, nuts, etc.

-- It is very important that your ingredients are at room temperature when adding to the melted chocolate or it can cause the chocolate to harden and turn lumpy.
-Also, make sure to weigh the chocolate or use the correct size bars for accurate results.
+- Make sure to weigh the chocolate or use the correct size bars for accurate results.
 Too much chocolate or not enough will alter the perfect smooth truffle texture.

 - I use this scale.

-- Finely chop your chocolate bar and add to a microwave or heat-safe bowl with the milk.
+- Finely chop your chocolate bar or use 69-70% dark chocolate chips.
+Add them with the milk only to a large microwave or heat-safe bowl.
 Either melt over a double boiler or heat in the microwave for 30 seconds, then 15 seconds and stirring in between until almost all melted, being careful not to burn.
-Stir until completely smooth and all the chocolate is completely melted.
+Stir or whisk until completely smooth and all the chocolate is completely melted.

 - Add all of the remaining ingredients, except the cranberries.
 Whisk or stir until completely smooth.

-- After it is completely chilled and set, using a melon scoop or small cookie scoop to form balls in your hands and press an indention with your finger into the center.
+- If you want plain dark chocolate, which I often do, just omit the cranberries, After it is completely chilled and set, using a melon scoop or small cookie scoop to form balls in your hands and press an indention with your finger into the center.
 Add a cranberry and form the chocolate around it, pressing it together.
 It's best to choose the smallest of the cranberries.
 If you don't like cranberries or just want all dark chocolate, then they are fabulous that way too!

 - Roll into your preferred coatings.
 I did some in cocoa powder (my favorite because it's extra chocolatey!), some in powdered sugar and some in crushed pistachios.
+As they sit, the first coating will soak a bit into the truffle, so you can do a 2nd coating if you like.
 Doing a variety makes them look very festive and beautiful on a table.

 - Keep them stored at room temperature for the perfect, smooth texture.
 This makes 12-14 truffles, so if you are serving a large party, then double the recipe.